start portlet menu bar

 • Consider repairs and renovations.
 Important repairs, recent renovations, fresh paint, and new carpets can all help you set a higher price.

 • Look at market conditions.
-The number of houses for sale in your neighborhood, interest rates, and time of year can all influence the sale price.
+The number of houses for sale in your neighborhood, interest rates, and the time of year can all influence the sale price.

 Review offers and negotiate